-- Primary contact with Facilities Management and is responsible for defining the needs of the school when considering outdoor gardens and play areas. - Ensure the safety of students when considering the design and use of outdoor spaces. - Ensure adequate school funds are available for the ongoing maintenance and repair of outdoor gardens and play areas, and that competitive quotes are obtained.
-For more information refer to the Board's Procurement policy at www.hwdsb.on.ca/wp-content/uploads/2019/12/Procurement.pdf. - Contact the Board's Foundation Office to discuss the ability to issue tax receipts for donations.
+- Primary contact with Facility Services and is responsible for defining the needs of the school when considering outdoor gardens and play areas. - Ensure the safety of students when considering the design and use of outdoor spaces. - Ensure adequate school funds are available for the ongoing maintenance and repair of outdoo gardens and play areas, and that competitive quotes are obtained.
+For more information refer to the Board's Procurement policy by visiting this link. - Contact the Board's Foundation Office to discuss the ability to issue tax receipts for donations.